gredoy/RepData_PeerAssessment1/PA1_template.md

 #dataset.
 The strategy does not need to be sophisticated.
 For
 #example, you could use the mean/median for that day, or the mean
 #for that 5-minute interval, etc.
-#My strategy: replace all the NAs with the mean for that 5-minute
+#My strategy: replace all the NAs with the mean for the corresponding
-#interval
+#5-minute interval in that row

 #Create a new dataset that is equal to the original dataset but
 #with the missing data filled in.